markm7777/WinnetkaPaintWorks/Readme.md

+# WinnetkaPaintWorks
-# Winnetka Paint Works
+Winnetka Paint Works

-## Just a simple drawing app.
+This is a very simple drawing/paint app built with React.

+Client: create-react-app

 Known issues:
 1. Drawing point not exactly aligned with mouse pointer.
 2. In 'bug mode', at wider line widths, rectangle drawing erases existing lines slightly more than is necessary.

-Client: create-react-app